Eleonora Bartoli, Ph.D.

-Director of Graduate Programs in
+Director of Graduate Program in Counseling

 She is Subcommittee Chair for the Pennsylvania Psychological Association’s Student Multiculturalism Award, is a member of the Pennsylvania Counseling Association’s Legislative Committee, and of the divisions on psychology of women and psychological study of ethnic minority issues within the American Psychological Association.
 She also maintains a small independent clinical practice.

 - Theories and Techniques of Counseling (PY586)